kevinmatthes/contributing/.docs/software_requirements.md

 ## `lex` (`LEX`)

-The default UNIX utility for scanner creation is required in order to create the sources files from the lex files of this repository.
+The default UNIX utility for scanner creation is required in order to create C sources files for compilation from the lex files of this repository.

 It should not be altered.  `lex` is part of the `flex` package.